Predictive complexity of quantum subsystems: Results: Predictive complexity of the Heisenberg model

+The entanglement entropy of subsystems of various Heisenberg models and spin chains in various states has been studied by many authors, e.g., \cite{2014JSMTE..10..029M, 2022JHEP...02..072Z, 2021JPhA...54P4002E} and for a review see \cite{2016PhR...646....1L}.
+Here, we compare the entropy to the complexity for a subsystem $A$ consisting of a single spin, in a two-magnon state with an initial condition consisting of a largely ferromagnetic state but with two spins flipped.
+These states evolve in time and generate entanglement that spreads to all sites, as shown in the plot of the single site entanglement entropy in Fig.~\ref{fig:EE1}.

+The predictive complexity for a given site $j$ may be defined for any choice of horizon radius, $r_\text{h}$.
+That is, the exterior region $B$ is defined to be all sites except site $j$, and we apply an equivalence relation on states in $B$ that only differ outside the horizon.
+This equivalence is straightforward to implement in the position basis.
+Effectively, we focus on the local environment of spin $j$, sites from $j - r_\text{h}$ to $j + r_\text{h}$ (modulo periodic boundary conditions).
+This is all that you need to predict the future of that spin for some duration of time, due to the Lieb-Robinson bound on the speed of propagation in this system \cite{lieb1972finite, 2004PhRvL..93n0402H, Chen:2023fiq}.
+This bound is associated with light-cone like dynamics, which can be seen in Fig.~\ref{fig:complexity1}.

-In this section, we go into the details of which states of the Heisenberg model we are considering predictively equivalent for a given subsystem $A$.
-We then describe how to calculate the associated predictive complexity as a function of time, for some given initial conditions.
-In particular, we consider in detail the case where $A$ consists of a single spin at some arbitrary site $j$ and the initial condition consists of two spins flipped.
+In more detail, we consider the case where $A$ consists of a single spin at some arbitrary site $j$ and the initial condition consists of two spins flipped.
 States whose only excitations (spin flips) are outside the horizon of $A$ are taken to be equivalent.
 The horizon is determined by the horizon radius $r_\text{h}$, which is a free (discrete) parameter.
-Because the dynamics of the Heisenberg model is local and obeys a Lieb-Robinson bound, the horizon distance is proportional to the predictive (time) horizon.
+Because the dynamics of the Heisenberg model is local and obeys a Lieb-Robinson bound, the horizon distance is proportional to the predictive (time) horizon (we don't need the value of the Lieb-Robinson velocity for our purposes here, but calculating such values is an active area of research \cite{Chen:2023fiq, Wang:2019jsj}).

-The two-magnon sector of the Hilbert space of the $N = 32$ site Heisenberg model has dimension $\binom{32}{2} = 496$.
+As we mentioned above, the two-magnon sector has dimension $\binom{32}{2} = 496$.
 The positional basis for this sector consists of states of the form

-where $1 \leq n_1 < n_2 \leq 32$, and is orthonormal.
-As explained in Beth ansatz section in the main part of the paper, the Bethe ansatz basis is composed of states of the form
+where $1 \leq n_1 < n_2 \leq 32$, and it is orthonormal.
+The Bethe ansatz basis is composed of states of the form